key4hep/Gaudi/cmake/README.md

 For testing and debugging (as already mentioned) there is no need to install.

-To run an application using the build directory, you can use the script `env.py` with the XML file `GaudBuildEnvironment.xml` located in the build directory, or the convenience script `run` (always in the build directory), for example like this:
+To run an application using the build directory, you can use the script `xenv` with the XML file `Gaudi-build.xenv` located in the `conf` subdirectory of the build directory, or the convenience script `run` (in the build directory), for example like this:

     $ cd Gaudi.build
     $ ./run gaudirun.py --help
     $ ./run bash

+When using `Makefile-cmake.mk` the above lines should be changed in

+    $ build.$BINARY_TAG/run gaudirun.py --help
+    $ build.$BINARY_TAG/run bash

 Resources
 -------------